petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/site-staging-ui-reference.md

 Once you've enabled Staging, the options available from the *Publishing* tab are modified.
 When in the Live environment, you can only access the *Export* feature.
 When in the Staging environment, you can only access the *Import* and *Staging* features.

-You can also access new options in the Staging page: view publishing *processes*, create and manage *publish templates*, and modify or disable Staging for your site.
+You can also access new options in the Staging page: view publishing processes, create and manage publish templates, and modify or disable Staging for your site.

 ![You can also access new options in the Staging page.](./site-staging-ui-reference/images/12.png)